Learn

 A normal card deck does not naturally represent that whole experience.

-In RepeatFlow, the learner can save the video as a Material:
+In RepeatFlow, the learner can save the video or audio as a Material:

 Material: Spanish listening practice · Episode 14